 More desert: We can choose among washboard, soft sand of a thick layer of volcanic ashes which is just as tough to drive as the soft sand.
 The car fishtails from left to right as we search for the track with the least resistance.
 Bare, rough volcanoes are watching from the side.
 If they were capable of thinking, would they agree what we are doing here?
 Causing damage to their age-old terrains?
 I doubt it.

 The third day I fall in love with the region.
 Along La Ruta de las Joyas – the Road of Jewels – are various more salt flats and flamingo-filled lagoons.
 For some reason I enjoy the colors and views more intensely today and feel more at peace being here.
 Maybe because yesterday was a bit of a boring, exhausting desert stretch and today there are so many places to stop and take in the views, among which impressive volcanoes with slopes in red, purple and brownish tinges.

 Today we have to deal with fewer stretches of washboard but the last part consists of rock climbing.
 From the north the tourist 4x4s are approaching, trying to conquer the same rocky pass.
-Tourists have to get out of the cars and walk across.
+Tourists have to get out of their cars and walk across.
 Is it to save themselves from unwelcome massages or is it to spare the 4x4s?
 Even the Bolivian drivers take care and drive slowly.